Accessibility statement

 Videos

-We plan to add captions to all video content on our website, hosted on our YouTube channel.
+We will add captions to all video content on our website, either manually or by using captions produced by YouTube, where our videos are hosted.

-- 2021 January – All known accessibility issues to be resolved
+• 2021 January – All known accessibility issues resolved.

 Preparation of this accessibility statement